 This committee is convened to evaluate faculty involved in the pre-tenure process, multi-year contract review, or who are applying for tenure or promotion.

 - (2) Membership

 At least one faculty member shall be elected from each academic department, for a minimum complement of three (3) members serving at one time, with, ideally, greater representation from departments with faculty members undergoing evaluation.
 Committee members will be selected in March, for service in the upcoming academic year.
 The committee will be chaired by a department chair from a department in which no faculty members will be up for evaluation, promotion, or tenure.
-If all departments have candidates under review, then the Dean of Faculty will appoint a chair.
-The committee reports to the Dean of Faculty.
+If all departments have candidates under review, then the Chief Academic Officer will appoint a chair.
+The committee reports to the Chief Academic Officer.

 - (1) Purpose and Scope